mariakalafati/Unit-Testing-Bat/README.md

 ## Objectives Completed

 ### 1. Basic Tests & Parametrization
-- ✔Wrote unit tests for `calculate_bat_power`
+- Wrote unit tests for `calculate_bat_power`
-- ✔Used **parametrization** to test `signal_strength` with various distances
+- Used **parametrization** to test `signal_strength` with various distances

 ### 2. Using Fixtures
-- ✔Created a reusable fixture for Bat vehicle data
+- Created a reusable fixture for Bat vehicle data
-- ✔Tested `get_bat_vehicle` for valid and invalid inputs
+- Tested `get_bat_vehicle` for valid and invalid inputs

 ### 3. Mocking External Dependencies
-- ✔Mocked `fetch_joker_info` to simulate an instant response
+- Mocked `fetch_joker_info` to simulate an instant response
-- ✔Verified mock returns a custom result without waiting for real delay
+- Verified mock returns a custom result without waiting for real delay

 ### 4. Continuous Integration
-- ✔Configured GitHub Actions to:
+- Configured GitHub Actions to:
   - Run `pytest` on **every push or pull request**
   - Use **Ubuntu** and **Python 3.10.17**
   - Automatically install dependencies and execute tests